-Missing class to attend a conference for a recognized and approved student organization

-- Missing class to assist the College with an approved event/activity (Must be approved by the Assistant/Associate Dean of Student Affairs prior to the Event/Activity) - Unexpected absences lasting more than one day
+- Missing class to attend a conference for a recognized and approved student organization - Missing class to assist the College with an approved event/activity (Must be approved by the Assistant/Associate Dean of Student Affairs prior to the Event/Activity) - Unexpected absences lasting more than one day

-Forms are located in the Office of Student Affairs.
-They can also be found at the end of this Student Handbook.
+Forms are located in the Office of Student Affairs, and can be found as an appendix in this handbook.
 Students must submit forms 14 days in advance for conference travel and non-emergency absences from a class, laboratory, examination, quiz, or practice experience.